matheusdallrosa/quarkus-header-propagator/README.md

 # quarkus-header-propagator project

+The master branch has an example of a header propagator which uses only CDI beans to handle the request headers, but for this we need to use the RequestScope which is a normal scope that will be active during the HTTP request.

+The thread-local-strategy branch has an example of a header propagator which uses the java class ThreadLocal to handle the value of a specific header of the request being handled by each thread.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .